Blue rubber bleb nevus syndrome: Treatment

 There are several methods to treat BRBNS, although it is not a curable disease.
 Treatment depends on the severity and location of affected areas.
 The cutaneous lesions can be effectively treated by laser, surgical removal, electrodesiccation, cryotherapy, and sclerotherapy.
 In other cases, iron therapy (such as iron supplementation) and blood transfusions are used to conservatively manage BRBNS because of the amount of blood that is lost from the GI bleeding.
 It is not necessary to remove the lesions in the gastrointestinal system unless the bleeding leads to anemia and repeated blood transfusions.
 It is safe to remove GI lesions surgically, but one or more lengthy procedures may be required.
 If there is a recurrence with new angioma in the gastrointestinal tract, laser-steroid therapy is needed.
 Treatment is not required for those with skin spots, but some individuals with BRBNS may want treatment for cosmetic reasons or if the affected location causes discomfort or affects normal function.

 Incidence

 Blue Rubber Bleb Nevus Syndrome affects males and females in equal numbers.
 According to a review of literature, 20% of patients with BRBNS were from the United States, 15% from Japan, 9% from Spain, 9% from Germany, 6% from China, and 6% from France; and a lower number of cases from other countries.
-This indicates that any race can be affected by BRBNS.